Ministry of Defence (Nigeria): Organisation

-Headquartered at the Ship House in Abuja, Federal Capital Territory.
+The ministry is headquartered at the Ship House, Abuja.
 The organizational structure of the Ministry is made up of the civilian and military components.
 The Minister of Defence, appointed by the President of Nigeria with the consent of the Senate, is the political head of the Ministry of Defence.
 The Minister is sometimes assisted by the Minister of State.
 The Permanent Secretary is the Accounting and Chief Administrative Officer of the Ministry.
 He coordinates and directs the activities of the Departments and Units in the Ministry.

 Military organization

 The Armed Forces Services Headquarters of the Ministry comprise the following: